How to Market Your House for Sale in 2026

 While real estate listing sites often include a map to show where your property is located, your marketing should make it easy for buyers to learn what’s nearby and how convenient it would be to live there.

-In the NAR 2023 Profile of Home Buyers and Sellers, buyers identified the quality of the neighborhood, convenience to family and friends, and overall affordability as the most significant indicators of a location’s desirability.
+In the NAR 2025 Profile of Home Buyers and Sellers, buyers identified the quality of the neighborhood and convenience to family and friends as the most significant indicators of a location’s desirability.

 Add a virtual tour or 3D walkthrough

-According to the NAR June 2024 Confidence Index, the lack of housing inventory, the fast-paced market, and the use of technology prompted 7% of buyers to purchase a home without ever stepping foot on the property.
+According to the NAR October 2025 Confidence Index, the use of technology prompted 5% of buyers to purchase a home without ever setting foot on the property.
 They based their decision and made an offer exclusively on a virtual tour, showing, or open house.

 “We do 3D tours on $2 million houses and $200,000 houses,” Robinson explains, “because we want buyers to experience what it feels like to walk through the house.”